rsinha/libmoat/experimental/redis/README.md

 The `python` and `c` directories have examples of the Redis client APIs in Python and C, respectively.

-The `benchmark` directory will soon have a guide on how to run the Redis benchmarks, and some generated data.
+The `benchmark` directory has a guide on how to run the Redis benchmarks, and some generated data.